Our research

 Free food hamper

-They can buy enough food to last their family an average of 7 days They cannot anticipate how much of the food they will be able to use
+They can buy food that they know their children will eat They cannot anticipate how much of the food they will be able to use

 They can choose where to shop, when to shop, and how much of the card to spend They must travel to specific locations, at specific times, despite scheduling conflicts